Sat 23 Nov 8pm

 After selling out the venue in record time for their debut performance, The Oxford Beatles are back at the iconic Sheldonian Theatre.

-Audiences will be able to hear Abbey Road performed by The Oxford Beatles for the first time, plus another album to be confirmed.
+Audiences will be able to hear Abbey Road performed by The Oxford Beatles for the first time, plus a selection of orchestral songs from across the Beatles catalogue.
 Join them for what promises to be an unforgettable experience!

 About The Oxford Beatles